Sunless tanning: DHA-based products

 The color effect is temporary and fades gradually over 3 to 10 days.
 Some of these products also use erythrulose which works identically to DHA, but develops more slowly.
 Both DHA and erythrulose have been known to cause contact dermatitis.

-Professional spray tan applications are available from spas, salons and gymnasiums by both hand-held sprayers and in the form of sunless or UV-Free spray booths.
-Spray tan applications are also available through online retail distribution channels and are widely available to purchase for in home use.
-The enclosed booth, which resembles an enclosed shower stall, sprays the tanning solution over the entire body.
-The U.S. Food and Drug Administration (FDA) states when using DHA-containing products as an all-over spray or mist in a commercial spray "tanning" booth, it may be difficult to avoid exposure in a manner for which DHA is not approved, including the area of the eyes, lips, or mucous membrane, or even internally.
-DHA is not approved by the FDA for inhalation.

 An opinion issued by the European Commission's Scientific Committee on Consumer Safety, concluding spray tanning with DHA did not pose risk, has been heavily criticized by specialists.
 This is because the cosmetics industry in Europe chose the evidence to review, according to the commission itself.
 Thus, nearly every report the commission's eventual opinion referenced came from studies that were never published or peer-reviewed and, in the majority of cases, were performed by companies or industry groups linked to the manufacturing of DHA.
 The industry left out nearly all of the peer-reviewed studies published in publicly available scientific journals that identified DHA as a potential mutagen.
 A study by scientists from the Department of Dermatology, Bispebjerg Hospital, published in Mutation Research has concluded DHA 'induces DNA damage, cell-cycle block and apoptosis' in cultured cells.